Aneal250/Simple_Foreign_currency_to_naira_Conveter/README.md

 ### Getting started

 - [`git clone https://github.com/Aneal250/Simple_Foreign_currency_to_naira_Conveter.git`](https://github.com/Aneal250/Simple_Foreign_currency_to_naira_Conveter.git)
+- `Sign Up to get a personnal API Key using this [`URL`](https://apilayer.com/marketplace/exchangerates_data-api)`
+- `Subscribe to exchangeRate API`
+- `Copy the your API code and assign it to the variable APIKey on your App.js Components`
 - `npm start`
 - `open http://localhost:3000/ on your browser to view the application`